sitamgithub-MSIT/modernbert-litserve/README.md

 - `client.py`: The file containing the code for client-side requests.
 - `LICENSE`: The license file for the project.
 - `README.md`: The README file that contains information about the project.
-- `assets`: The folder that contains the screenshots for working on the application.
+- `assets`: The folder containing screenshots for working on the application.

 ## Tech Stack